nameer101280/Amazon-Web-Scraper/README.md

 Contributions, such as bug reports, feature requests, and pull requests, are welcome!

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
 See the [LICENSE](LICENSE) file for details.